HIV 13 – Prevention of mother-to-child transmission (PMTCT)

 Take antiretrovirals2

-The most effective way to prevent transmitting HIV to your baby, is to take ARVs before falling pregnant, throughout the pregnancy and while breastfeeding.
+If you are HIV positive, the most effective way to prevent transmitting HIV to your baby, is to take ARVs before falling pregnant, throughout the pregnancy and while breastfeeding.
 The goal is to make sure your viral load remains undetectable.
 Your baby will also be given ARVs for prevention of HIV transmission, which you need to give every day, for the first few weeks after their birth.

 Exclusive breastfeeding for the first six months